Dark Sea

 Dark Sea (Mar Negro) is a 2013 Brazilian horror film directed by Rodrigo Aragão.
 The film was premiered at Festival de Vitória on October 28, 2013.

 Plot

-A black spot comes to the shores of a small village in Brazil, bringing a strange disease that turns the sea animals in predatory killers.
-To survive and save his beloved, Albino risks his life and his soul to fight the monsters.
+A black spot appears on the shores of a small village in Brazil, bringing a strange disease that transforms sea animals into predatory killers.
+To survive and save his beloved, Albino risks his life and soul to confront the monsters.